See more for less by traveling off the beaten path.

 He was ahead of his time.
 At least in the sense that it’s often best to travel in the opposite direction of the crowds.
 To be of the mindset that you can find something interesting to do in any city.
 Why go where everyone else was going?

-I never liked Las Vegas, Orlando, Cancun, even Rome.
+I never liked Las Vegas, Orlando, Cancun, or even Rome.
 These places are very different, but they all have a few things in common.
 Crowds of tourists, sweltering heat, lines, overpriced everything, some sort of transportation challenge.

 If I look at this differently, I can’t say I don’t like Nevada, Florida, Mexico or Italy.
 All of these destinations have a lot more to offer than their major tourist attractions.
 You just need to dig a little bit deeper.